High Performance Battery Materials

-Our battery materials are produced through a scalable and economical solid state synthesis process, which is adaptable to different materials compositions and particle morphologies.
-In addition to supplying the standard cathode and anode compositions listed below, we can custom produce any lithium battery material composition of your choice – oxide, sulfide, and carbon coated.
-NEI’s Li-ion battery cathode & anode materials are available as both powders and cast electrode tapes.
+NEI offers a variety of cathode and anode materials for lithium-ion and sodium-ion batteries.
+Our battery materials are produced through a scalable and economical solid state synthesis process, which is adaptable to different material compositions and particle morphologies.
+NEI’s cathode & anode materials are available as both powders and cast electrode tapes.

 Lithium titanate (Li4Ti5O12) is an electrode material with exceptional electrochemical stability, often used as the anode in lithium-ion batteries for applications that require high rate, long cycle life, and high efficiency.
 LTO-based batteries are considered safer and have a wider operating temperature range.

 Lithium manganese oxide (LiMn2O4) is a cathode material with a spinel structure, which allows the material to be discharged at high rates.
 LMO-based batteries are most suited for use in high rate applications.